 One way to achieve this is by shifting from common digital marketing practices and investing in field marketing.

 Incorporating field marketing into a brand’s marketing strategy helps increase brand awareness, build personal connections with the target audience, and drive sales.
-Companies can use it to educate consumers on the benefits of your product(s) and gain their trust.
+Companies can use it to educate consumers on the benefits of your product(s) and earn their trust.

 Additionally, you can leverage AI and machine learning to create audience segments and create tailored messages that resonate with them.
 These technologies can analyze customer data based on which companies can create highly targeted campaigns.

+The significant 2025 tariff increases are expected to affect experiential events that brands use to draw new customers.
+By raising the cost of imported materials, tariffs may drive up ticket prices or require scaled-down brand activations.
+Consequently, higher ticket prices could discourage consumers from attending these events.
 To mitigate the tariff consequences for brand activations, companies can source materials locally and opt for smaller, more localized in-person events, virtual gatherings, or pop-up experiences.
-They can also leverage interactive technologies like virtual reality (VR), augmented reality (AR), and gamified apps to deliver impactful, customized events while minimizing the effects of tariffs on consumer engagement.
+They can also leverage interactive technologies like virtual reality (VR), augmented reality (AR), and gamified apps to deliver memorable, customized events while minimizing the effects of tariffs on consumer engagement.

 Here are two examples of how two gigantic brands deal with tariff increases.